-I woke up at 1000, and left my house at approximately 1200.
+I woke up at 1000, and left my house at approximately 1200 to go get an emissions test completed.
 The emissions test took less than 15 minutes (hurrah), and the DMV only took 1.5 hours.
 I'd call that a win-win!

-I didn't pack anything to eat on my trip, so I went back home, grabbed some food to go, and then I left to go on my adventure.
+I didn't pack anything to eat, and wanted to go on a photo adventure, so I went back home, grabbed some food to go, and then left.

 I walked down the main street through the historic downtown, and arrived at Clear Creek.